 Tackling the opioid crisis

 A large part of society still rejects the fact that drug use and addiction are health issues.
 Several studies indicate stigma as one the of the main reasons people avoid treatment and support.
-Strathcona County has partnered with the Community Drug Strategy Committee with support from the Alberta Government to support healthy lifestyles for the people we love.
-Join us from November 5-9 for the event, Opioids Don't Discriminate: An Interactive Experience.
+Strathcona County, as a member of the Community Drug Strategy Committee, works with support from the Alberta Government to support healthy lifestyles for the people we love.

 What are opioids?